Physiotherapy is an allied health service that provides inpatient and outpatient care for patients of the Women’s.

 On-call service provided on weekends and public holidays.

 Patients will be notified of appointment details by letter or phone call.
+Confirmation texts are sent in the days before an outpatient appointment.

 Normal bowel function